 - United Arab Emirates - The United Arab Emirates (UAE) is a federation that consists of seven emirates organized as a federal absolute monarchy.
 Abu Dhabi is the capital.
 The UAE's population exceeds 9.9 million people.

 - Yemen - The country of Yemen is a provisional presidential republic.
 Its government is currently seated in Ataq, though the constitutional capital is Sana'a, which has been controlled by Houthi forces since 2014.
-The country's population is more than 30 million.
+The country's population is more than 30 million people.

 Middle East Countries With Other Official Languages

 The other four countries in the Middle East don't all have the same official language.
-It is quite common for people who live in the Middle East to speak multiple languages.
+It is quite common for people who live in this region of the world to speak multiple languages.

 - Cyprus - The country of Cyprus has two official languages: Greek and Turkish.
 It is a presidential republic.
 Nicosia is the capital.
 With a population of just over 1.2 million people, Cyprus is the smallest Middle Eastern country.

 - Iran - Persian is the official language of Iran.
 The country is an Islamic republic.
 Its capital is Tehran.
-The country's population is just over 85 million.
+The country's population is just over 85 million people.

 - Israel - In Israel, Hebrew is the official language.
 The country's government is a parliamentary republic.
 Jerusalem is the proclaimed capital of Israel, though this is disputed by the Palestinians.
 The country's population is more than 8.7 million people.